jivesoftware/jiveapps/applications/props/readme.md

         There should be at least one Jive instance registered, and at least 8 prop types.
 8. Deploy props-app in your instance (git push jiveapps ...)
 9. Profit!

+###Enabling Bunchball Gamification###
+0. Contact jive-dev [at] jivesoftware.com or post in community.jivesoftware.com to get the bunchball gamification library for props app.
+1. Place the bunchball.js file in the lib directory of props-server.
+2. Un-comment line 34 of web.coffee (the require statement)
+3. Un-comment lines 283-291 of web.coffee.
+Be careful not to mess with the indentation.
+4. Comment out line 292 of web.coffee.
+5. Do any configuration inside bunchball to set up gamification.

 ##Postgres DB Structure##
 -------------------------